 It takes about twice as long to create a 3D model as it does to create something 2D.
 Modeling, texturing, skinning, and rigging of an abstract character takes over 150 hours in total.
 The more detailed the model, the longer it takes to create it.
 Therefore, you can imagine the amount of work.

-Character Design Cost: Estimated Prices
+Character Design Cost: 2D vs 3D

 Having sowed the first grains of information about the hourly rate of artists of 2D and 3D characters, it makes sense to approach the most important question.
 Knowing the pay levels of artists will help us lay the groundwork for understanding 2D character design cost and 3D character design cost.